Kleines/Interrogator/README.md

 Upon completion it opens the temporary folder location for your inspection.

-At this time (20191113) it inspects and outputs as CSV files all of the following:
+At this time (20210330) it inspects and outputs a single XLSX file all of the following:

 GPOs